scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 good.
 Though not very economical (as all the combo meals are), so I think I'll continue just ordering from the value menu next time I go.

+### Day 303

+Soylent for lunch today, also had a lettuce wrap.
+Then had pizza rolls for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/